-As a homeschooling family living off the grid, our kids get lots of hands on instruction in all sorts of things.
-Between foraging, caring for chickens, homesteading and gardening, they're continuously learning.
+As a homeschooling family living off the grid, our kids get lots of hands-on instruction in all sorts of things.
+They're continuously learning between foraging, caring for chickens, homesteading, and gardening.
 And as a homeschool mom, I'm always looking for ways to re-enforce their hands-on lessons with academics.
-So at this time of year, I'm on the lookout for the best kids gardening books.
+So at this time of year, I'm looking for the best kids gardening books.

 Estimated reading time: 4 minutes

-Recently, I've been encouraging the kids to choose their own copywork from their favourite books, novels, and poems.
-So this works well when we're going through the books about gardening for kids.
+Recently, I've been encouraging the kids to choose their copywork from their favorite books, novels, and poems.
+So this works well when we're going through the best children's books about gardening.

 Gardening is a Fun Family Activity

-Whether you have a small backyard garden, a cinder block garden, or you're gardening to secure your food supply like we are, I know you and your children will love these kids gardening books.
-(And by the way, you might also want to try some simple hands-on homeschool gardening ideas with your older kids if they're too cool for picture books.)
+Whether you have a small backyard garden, a cinder block garden, or gardening to secure your food supply like we are, I know you and your children will love these kids gardening books.
+(By the way, you might also want to try some simple hands-on homeschool gardening ideas with your older kids if they're too cool for picture books.)